 In addition, even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The West Oak Lane neighborhood is among the top 5% of American neighborhoods in terms of walkability.

-American households most often have a car, and regularly they have two or three.
-But households in the West Oak Lane neighborhood buck this trend.
-27.8% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 96.9% of U.S. neighborhoods.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the West Oak Lane neighborhood have a highly unusual car ownership.
+25.1% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 96.4% of U.S. neighborhoods.

 West Oak Lane is also pretty special linguistically.
 Significantly, 2.2% of its residents five years old and above primarily speak African languages at home.
 While this may seem like a small percentage, it is higher than 95.7% of the neighborhoods in America.